He’s the founder of the Siavak agency, and an expert in conversion-rate optimization (CRO).

 Ahmad decided to make the jump to BigQuery from Sheets, to unlock unlimited data storage + processing capacity.

-He eventually built cross-channel paid acquisition dashboards in Google Data Studio, which read the data in his BigQuery data warehouse.
+He leveraged cross-channel paid acquisition dashboards in Google Data Studio, which read the data in his BigQuery data warehouse.

 One important thing he was also able to do in BigQuery, was grouping campaigns by strategy with custom regex tagging.